apache/lucene-solr/solr/contrib/analysis-extras/README.txt

 Relies upon the following lucene components (in lucene-libs/):

- * lucene-analyzers-icu-X.Y.jar
+ * lucene-icu-X.Y.jar
- * lucene-analyzers-smartcn-X.Y.jar
+ * lucene-smartcn-X.Y.jar
- * lucene-analyzers-stempel-X.Y.jar
+ * lucene-stempel-X.Y.jar

 And the ICU library (in lib/):